phonopy/phono3py/doc/pypolymlp.md

 ### Steps 5-7: Force constants calculation (random displacements in step 5)

 Random displacements are generated by specifying {ref}`--rd
 <random_displacements_option>` option.
-To compute force constants with random
-displacements, an external force constants calculator is necessary.
-By default, symfc is used unless another force constants solver is explicitly specified.
-When running with the `--pypolymlp` option, MLPs are read from `polymlp.yaml` if the file exists.
+When running with the `--pypolymlp`
+option, MLPs are read from `polymlp.yaml` if the file exists.
 In this case, training data is no longer required, and files such as `phono3py.yaml` can be used as the input structure file.

 ```
-% phono3py-load --pypolymlp --rd 200 phono3py.yaml
+ % phono3py-load --pypolymlp --rd auto phono3py.yaml
         _                      _____
   _ __ | |__   ___  _ __   ___|___ / _ __  _   _
  | '_ \| '_ \ / _ \| '_ \ / _ \ |_ \| '_ \| | | |
  | |_) | | | | (_) | | | | (_) |__) | |_) | |_| |
  | .__/|_| |_|\___/|_| |_|\___/____/| .__/ \__, |
  |_|                                |_|    |___/
-                                      3.11.3
+                                      3.18.0

--------------------------[time 2025-01-19 18:13:21]-------------------------
+-------------------------[time 2025-07-26 14:02:24]-------------------------
 Compiled with OpenMP support (max 10 threads).
 Running in phono3py.load mode.
-Python version 3.12.6
+Python version 3.13.3
-Spglib version 2.5.0
+Spglib version 2.6.1
 ----------------------------- General settings -----------------------------
+Run mode: pypolymlp + force constants
 HDF5 data compression filter: gzip
 Crystal structure was read from "phono3py.yaml".
 Supercell (dim): [2 2 2]